sari1fatih/Net-7-Code-First-Docker-React-Js-Mobx/README.md

 Docker

-    To start up the web API and the database
+  Go to the command directory backEnd/RealEstate

+  Run the following commands in order.

    ```ruby
    docker-compose build